The Medicare tax is a mandatory federal tax paid by all U.S. employees and their employers to fund Medicare Part A costs.

 However, pretax deductions for life insurance or for retirement savings accounts such as 401K savings are subject to Medicare tax.

 Yes.
-While it seems as though much of the discussion around the Medicare rate for taxes centers around what you’ll pay, it’s important to know that what you pay for your Medicare each month can work to your advantage.
-While you’ll want to check your individual return, individuals and couples can often deduct medical (and dental) expenses from their taxes. [i]
+It’s important to know that what you pay for your Medicare each month can work to your advantage.
+While you’ll want to check your individual return, individuals and couples can often deduct medical (and dental) expenses from their taxes.